Earthquake 2021: HUFH’s Disaster Response

 A storm is brewing in Haiti.
 Covid-19 is bringing widespread starvation, ravaging an already fragile population, especially the children.
 HUFH is there to help.

-Remembering Dr. Hemant Kairam- A Legacy of Caring and Compassion
+Join us In Remembering Dr. Hemant Kairam- A Legacy of Caring and Compassion

 HUFH & Shada: Our Commitment Continues